sysco-middleware/Dojo-Hub/platform-dojo-02/intro.md

 ## Challenge 01
-In this challenge, you are asked to setup a proper codebase and write an Ansible Playbook which automatically installs and runs: Apache2 web server.
+In this challenge, you are asked to setup a proper codebase and write an Ansible Playbook which automatically installs and runs: `Nginx web server`.

 More detailed instructions will be provided inside each step, but keep in mind the following: